-Lack of support for Family Setup and other features on the Series 3 makes it less compelling than the Apple Watch SE, but the $80 price difference is hard to overcome for buyers on a budget.
+Lack of support for Family Setup and other features on the Series 3 make it less compelling than the Apple Watch SE, but the $80 price difference is hard to overcome for smart buyers on a budget.
 It seems entirely possible that Apple Watch Series 3 could be discontinued in the next lineup while Apple Watch SE takes a price cut and sticks around.

 In September 2020, supply chain analyst Ming-Chi Kuo shared the ultimate teaser by predicting a new Apple Watch design could be ready as early as Series 7.
 Kuo warned that the Series 6 would retain the Series 4 design while adding that a “significant form factor design change would come with new Apple Watch models in 2H21 at the earliest.”

-Apple Watch contributes much of its success to a healthy suite of features that monitor a person’s overall wellbeing.
+Apple Watch contributes much of its success to a healthy suite of sensors that monitor a person’s overall wellbeing.
 For that reason, it makes sense to continue accelerating what’s possible for health through the Apple Watch.

 Apple Watch Series 4 introduced the ECG function, Apple Watch Series 5 brought the always-on display, including for the Workout app, and Apple Watch Series 6 was the first to offer blood oxygen level measurements.

-If the rumors are to be believed, Apple Watch Series 7 could be a breakthrough in blood sugar level detection.
+Rumors have included that Apple Watch Series 7 could be a breakthrough in blood sugar level detection.
 ET News out of Korea reported in January 2021 that both Samsung and Apple are working on bringing blood sugar measurements to their watches this year: